 Even Apple's App Store is not devoid of its own share of dodgy apps (although truth be said, Google Play is a far more dangerous place to be).
 In terms of harmful activities, the argument that iPhone users have less to worry than other (especially Android) users certainly has some merit.
 However, that doesn't mean that they shouldn't still be careful.

-What is the purpose of VPN on iPhone?
+What does a VPN do on iPhone?

-There's a multitude of reasons why you might want to download a VPN app on to your iPhone.
+There's a multitude of reasons why you might want to download a mobile VPN app on to your iPhone.
 First and foremost is security - the encrypted tunnels through which all data will be exchanged when connected to Wi-Fi would be a garbled mess to any hackers that do somehow manage to get hold of it.

 Free VPNs have their place - there's no doubt about that.
 An extra layer of security while using public Wi-Fi is no bad thing at all - especially if you're shopping or having private interactions.

 But for the most part, it's a total false economy.
-Many free VPN apps limit the amount of data you can use each day or month, so you can pretty much forget about using them for streaming and torrenting.
+Many free apps limit the amount of data you can use each day or month, so you can pretty much forget about using them for streaming and torrenting.
 But more than that, you're likely to get an ad-heavy app experience where the provider is probably making back cash by selling your details to third parties.
 Our advice...avoid, especially when the best iPhone VPN apps on this list are so affordable anyway.